stackup-wallet/stackup-paymaster/README.md

 # Contributing

-Steps for setting up a local dev environment for contributing to the Paymaster API.
+Steps for setting up a local dev environment for contributing to the Paymaster.

 ## Prerequisites